Backups for business

 - Develop a disaster recovery plan.
 Start by assessing your level of risk and identifying what actions you can take to minimise the risk.

-- Select a back-up device that is large enough to store the files and fast enough, so it is not too time consuming.
+- Select a backup device that is large enough to store the files and fast enough that it is not too time-consuming.
 Examples include CDs, DVDs, memory sticks or an external hard drive.

 - Make a note somewhere obvious, such as in an office diary, reminding you to do the backup.